 So you’ve just signed your terms and engaged in website design services with Primal Space, but what next?
-It can be a daunting process if you’ve never undertaken a project like this before.
-We are often asked by clients before a website design project commences; ‘What is required?’
-So we’ve decided to write everything down in this handy guide making life much easier for you, our new web design client, going forward.
-Below we have detailed exactly what you will need, helping you prepare to get started with the project before and work at our end can commence.
+We’re often asked by clients before a website design project commences; ‘What is required?’
+Therefore we’ve decided to write everything down in this handy guide making life much easier for you, our new web design client, going forward.
+Below we have detailed exactly what you will need.
+Helping you prepare to get started with the project, before work at our end can commence.

 No matter what stage you are at with your website design idea.
 You can use this blog article as a great reference point.
 It’s worth noting that this is a general guide we have written, not every concept in this article may apply to your website design.
 But the majority certainly will, as most of the list are core aspects of any website.
 However it’s important to note that if you are having your website designed by our good selves, the information that we detail here will be required before we start building and designing your website.

 If you aren’t yet at that stage, you might want to go back a step and check out the post about gathering specifications and the goals of your new website.
 We’ve also created a new more in depth post titled how to create requirements documents which includes example templates that you can follow.

 Your idea and vision for the project is arguably the most important part of the whole preparation process.
 Tell us about your idea!
 What purpose do you want the website to serve?
 Will your WordPress website require WooCommerce functionality to allow customers to shop online?
 Please tell us as much as possible!

 It’s important to have everything in a clear structure that is easy for us to follow.
 Your ideas and visions can be collated into documents or mood boards if you like and provided as such to us by scanning and uploading to our Google Drive.
 Or we can meet over video call or face to face for coffee and you can tell us all about your new website concept.